joaoliveirajs/be-the-hero-backend/README.md

-### Project for Omnistack Week 11.0, the documentation will be improved soon.
+### Project for Omnistack Week 11.0, the documentation will be improved soon. (never)

 #### Thank you :)